smukvica/itech_naloga/README.md

 ## Testing

-To run tests simply go into the **client/tests** folder, and run the following commands:
+To run tests simply go into the **client** folder, and run the following commands:

     cmake . -B build
     cmake --build build